ocupop/refed-website/src/_states/washington-dc.md

         eligible_food: 'Food Commodities (vegetables, fruits, grains, mushrooms, honey, herbs, nuts, seeds, or rootstock grown in the District by urban farming or by a community garden)'
         eligible_recipients: District of Columbia food banks or shelters recognized as a tax-exempt organization
   animal_feed:
-    overview: Washington D.C. does not have any laws that bear on the feeding of garbage to animals.
-    summary:
-    link_url:
     legislation:
       - title:
         animals_covered: